2023 Solar Incentives Guide for Jerome, OH - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now receive a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives